 In Indiana, the following provisions apply to providing physical therapy services via direct access:

-- May evaluate and treat for no more than 24 calendar days (will change to 42 calendar days on 7/1/19) beginning with the date of the initiation of treatment without a referral.
+- May evaluate and treat for no more than 42 calendar days beginning with the date of the initiation of treatment without a referral.
 If additional treatment is needed, the PT shall obtain a referral from the individual’s provider (physician, podiatrist, psychologist, chiropractor, dentist, nurse practitioner, or physician assistant).
+View the Practice Act.

 - Order or referral from a physician, osteopath, or chiropractor is required for spinal manipulation.
 Referring physician, osteopath, or chiropractor must have examined the patient before issuing the order or referral.
 “Spinal manipulation” defined as “a method of skillful and beneficial treatment by which a physical therapist uses direct thrust to move a joint of the patient’s spine beyond its normal range of motion, but without exceeding the limits of anatomical integrity.”